What is it?

 What the owners say

-“At 135m, the EDF Energy London Eye is the world’s largest cantilevered observation wheel.
+“At 135m, the Coca Cola London Eye is the world’s largest cantilevered observation wheel.
 It was conceived and designed by Marks Barfield Architects and was launched in 2000.
 It has already won over 85 awards for national and international tourism, outstanding architectural quality and engineering achievement.”

 Visit the official London Eye website